dwjohnston/ultimate-react-package-template/README.md

 Near the top of your application you will need:

 - A gutter container, with a ref attached, where the comments will be inserted.
-This container needs to be a column flex box.
+   - This container needs to be a column flexbox for desktop views
-- A toast container, with ref attached, where comments will be inserted in mobile mode.
-The implementation of this is upto you, and how you want your toasts to work.
+   - Do not use the `gap` property as the position calculations will not detect them.
+If you need spacing, add margin to your comment components
+   - For mobile, if you want the comments to display on click as a toast, implementation is up to you, in my implementation it is a position:fixed set at the bottom of the screen.

 - The TextHighlightProvider - pass the ref to the comments container to it.